 As Kath says, “true change is never achieved through punitive actions, it’s achieved by encouraging people to believe in their power to create positive change and it should unite communities not divide them”.

 Empowering people on the poverty line

-A significant part of The Possibility Project’s work is public speaking and sharing insights on how the makers of slumwear108 (many who live near the poverty line) have been able to solve their problems using common sense, “on so many levels our Western systems of problem solving have forgotten the power of common sense, so our talks bring this valuable resource back into everyday consciousness, in doing so our audience leaves with a sense of empowerment, because they realise how much they already have to solve problems” says Kim.
+A significant part of The Possibility Project’s work is public speaking and sharing insights on how the makers of slumwear108 (many who live near the poverty line) have been able to solve their problems using common sense, “on so many levels our Western systems of problem solving have forgotten the power of common sense, so our talks bring this valuable resource back into everyday consciousness, in doing so our audience leaves with a sense of empowerment, because they realise how much they already have to solve problems.” says Kim.

 Nurturing creative connection is at the heart of restorative justice.
 The Possibility Project truly believes that it’s time to move beyond our differences when it comes to transforming problems into solutions.
-Kath and Kim believe that beyond our gender, age, income, ethnicity, religion is our creative connection, we all have a creative ability to re-imagine a world that is kinder and healthier for all, it’s this commonality that has power – so why not use it fashionably!
+Kath and Kim believe that beyond our gender, age, income, ethnicity and religion is our creative connection, we all have a creative ability to re-imagine a world that is kinder and healthier for all, it’s this commonality that has power – so why not use it fashionably!

 Goodsmiths readers can enter the code ‘restorative’ for free domestic shipping on all purchases before August 20th.

 This article first appeared in our monthly newsletter The Gazette.
 Sign up here and never again miss your monthly dose of good stuff.